matthewpalmer/matthewpalmer.github.io/_posts/2014-01-21-the-best-post-on-marco-org.markdown

 Because the photography is so great, we really get to see the people behind the product—it becomes obvious that great things are made just *by people*.

 ![Source: marco.org.
 Jacob Bijani, Jared Hecht, Meaghan O’Connell, Peter Vidani, and Josh Rachford.](http://www.marco.org/media/2013/05/oldtumblr-9.jpg)
-<small style="display:block;text-align:center;color:gray">The unkown people of Tumblr: Jacob Bijani, Jared Hecht, Meaghan O’Connell, Peter Vidani, and Josh Rachford.</small>
+<small style="display:block;text-align:center;color:gainsboro;font-size:10px;font-family:Helvetica;margin-top:2%;">The unkown people of Tumblr: Jacob Bijani, Jared Hecht, Meaghan O’Connell, Peter Vidani, and Josh Rachford.</small>

 Marco's prose explains the challenges and the triumphs they experienced.
 The post explores the life of a company, from two people to an acquisition by Yahoo; it's a tale of growing up, with values intact.